 These restrictions last until you become 16 and have left school, when you then become classed as a young worker meaning that you have more choice in the jobs you can do.
 If you're 18 or over, you get the same work rights as adults.

-There are rules that regulate what times of the day you can work and for how long.
+There are rules about what times of the day you can work and for how long.
 These are different depending on your age.

 14 year olds